Proud to be a sex blogging super hero of 2019

 A: I do.
 I was born with Lipomyelomeningocele.
 I live with nerve damage, have a bladder ileostomy, and walk with leg braces.
 I explore perspectives of disability often in both my fiction and non-fiction writing.

 Q: What kind of a writer are you?

-A: In my career I have self published romance, and my work has been traditionally published in numerous erotic romance anthologies.
-I have also written personal essay style non-fiction on various topics of sexuality, sociology, and relationships.
-My work has been mentioned by name in starred reviews at Library Journal and the online edition of Oprah Magazine.
+A: In my career I have self published romance novels, and my writing has been traditionally published in numerous erotic romance anthologies.
+I have also written personal essay style non-fiction on various topics of sexuality, sociology, and relationships for online publications and in self-published work.
+My writing has been mentioned by name in starred reviews at Library Journal and the online edition of Oprah Magazine.

 Q: Do you take proposals for book reviews?

 A: If you have written a non-fiction sexuality book and would be kind enough to provide a review copy, please email me at firstname.lastname@example.org

 I am currently not looking to review fiction, but I am open to reviewing erotic/romance short story collections, any pairings.